Cyber-Boat/Cyber-Boat/README.md

 # Hello, I'm Boateng Duah Adonteng
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I’m Boateng Duah Adonteng, a cybersecurity professional with a strong foundation in computer science and a growing portfolio of hands-on experience in security operations.
+A cybersecurity professional with a strong foundation in computer science and a growing portfolio of hands-on experience in security operations.
 My journey has fueled a deep interest in threat detection, incident response, and security automation.
 I am focused on developing and applying practical skills to analyze, mitigate, and prevent cyber threats while contributing to the advancement of organizational security.

 ## Objective
-Driven by a solid foundation in computer science, I’m passionate about advancing into cybersecurity—specifically within a Security Operations Center (SOC) environment.
+Driven by a solid foundation in computer science, I’m passionate about advancing into cybersecurity, specifically within a Security Operations Center (SOC) environment.
 My goal is to contribute to threat detection and incident response efforts while continuously deepening my technical expertise, strengthening defensive strategies, and growing as a security professional.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]